ctmurphey/ctmurphey.github.io/projects.md

 ![img](photos/FIP-screenshot.png)

-## Current MLB Data Visualization [GitHub Repo](https://github.com/ctmurphey/baseball)
+## Current MLB Data Visualization [GitHub Repo](https://github.com/ctmurphey/season-series-bot)
-An expanding collection of smaller "just for fun" projects centered around current stats for Major League Baseball.
-The first project, `mets-season-series`, tracks how the New York Mets (my favorite team) are doing vs the different opponents they face throughout the season.
-More code will undoubtably come when I come up with the inspitation for them.
+The first side project of my dabble into MLB data.
+It tracks how the New York Mets (my favorite team) are doing vs the different opponents they face throughout the season.
+My next project is to expand this create a bot to automatically post to Reddit following games and then to handle multiple teams with different posting frequencies.

 ![img](photos/mets-series.jpg)